microsoft/ODBC-Specification/ODBC 4.0.md

 > {CREATE OPEN TYPE FULLNAME(Firstname varchar(25), LastName varchar (25))}

 These types can be enumerated through the [SQLStructuredTypes](#63-sqlstructuredtypes) schema function.
 Their structure is described through [SQLStructuredTypeColumns](#64-sqlstructuredtypecolumns).

-The CREATE statement can include the new [*ODBC-open-escape*](#3961-open-escape-clause) clause to specify that the type may contain additional properties not specified as part of its definition.

 Structured columns can be created within a table using a named structural type or by using the ROW clause: